-Workers commitment to an organization’s occupational health and safety and the adoption of a safety management system can be important issues for any company, no matter its size or what it produces.
-Presently, these safety processes are predominantly used in what are considered high-risk industries, such as the maritime and train transportation industries and most notably in aviation.
-It is clear that transportation companies, which move massive numbers of people daily, work under an added imperative to reduce accidents and ensure safety.
+Workers’ commitment to an organization’s culture of health and safety and the adoption of an effective safety management system can be important issues for any company.
+These safety processes have often been used in what are considered high-risk industries, such as the maritime and train transportation industries as well as, most notably, in aviation.
+Moving massive numbers of people daily, transportation companies work under an added imperative to reduce accidents and ensure safety.

 Learn More About Safety Management Systems